wheelnext/wheelnext/docs/index.md

 WheelNext is an open-source initiative (<https://github.com/wheelnext> & <https://wheelnext.dev/>) aiming to improve the user-experience in the Python packaging ecosystem, specifically around the scientific computing and machine/deep learning space.
-Python packaging was unfortunately not designed with the increasingly complex needs these use-cases are demanding in mind.
+The current state of Python packaging was designed and implemented at a time before the increasingly complex needs these use-cases demand were prevalent. mind.
 We hope to bring changes in Python Packaging standards to better the overall ecosystem.

 Many problems are summarized on the following website: <https://pypackaging-native.github.io/>